THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Last Updated on

-One of our favorite pieces of gear aboard Starry Horizons are our marriage saver headsets.
+One of our favorite pieces of gear aboard Starry Horizons is our marriage saver headsets.
+These Bluetooth headsets are easily the best way to communicate with each other while on our boat.

 David and I are anchored in Lunenburg, Nova Scotia when another sailboat pulls up ahead of us to anchor.
 The man is upfront, getting ready to drop the anchor while his female partner is at the helm.
 They start their maneuvers and begin dropping the anchor.
 Suddenly the woman is yelling and gesturing, trying to capture her partner’s attention.
 With his head in the anchor locker, he’s unable to hear her over the sound of the windlass working.